 6.)
 Northern Arizona University

 Northern Arizona University has been delivering outstanding & reputable education for multiple generations.
 In every class, world-class research powers authentic teaching.
 We have a world-class faculty who only leads the best programs.
 All of our programs, from undergraduate to graduate levels, are run under expert supervision.
 According to the U.S. News and World Report, Northern Arizona University is nationally recognized as #57 in Most Innovative Schools, #147 in Top Public Schools, and #153 in Top Performers on Social Mobility.

 Average Net Price: $13,920

-Appalachian State University is the leading public university in North Carolina, and their high-quality education combined with a campus culture of global citizenship will prepare students for a lifelong journey of learning and service.
 Appalachian State University aspires to be the destination institution for students who want to push themselves and grow with rigorous academics and rewarding extracurriculars.
 ASU has landed multiple top rankings across the nation, U.S. News and World Report ranked them #1 in Most Innovative Schools, #2 in Best Colleges for Veterans, and #6 in Regional Universities South.
 Appalachian State University’s early childhood education degree is an undergraduate program that provides a broad overview of the competencies needed to work with children from birth through age 8.
-The curriculum emphasizes the building of knowledge and skills in the areas of individual, family, community, and cultural development.
-Students are given opportunities to explore diverse curricular options including but not limited to early childhood education, family studies, human growth and development, human behavior, psychology, sociology, social work, special education.
+The curriculum places great importance on cultivating proficiency and mastery in diverse realms, including personal development, familial dynamics, community involvement, and cultural enrichment.

 8.)
 Purdue University Fort Wayne